frostime/siyuan-dailynote-today/README_en_US.md

 ## Special Issues | Duplicate DailyNotes

-Sometimes you might find the plugin suddenly pops up a window, telling you that the content of the DailyNote has been duplicated:
+Sometimes you might find the plugin suddenly pops up a dialog, telling you that the content of the DailyNote has been duplicated:

 ![](asset/DupDN-EN.png)